sarnold/procman/README.rst

 Using your preferred editor, edit/add process blocks to ``scripts`` as shown in the example configuration (each "block" is a list element).

-Note there should only be one Procman configuration file in a given project source tree.
-Additional config file requirements include:
+Note there can be only one default configuration in a given project tree named ``.procman.yaml``, however, you can override the default name via the environment variable PROCMAN_CFG= path/to/.procman_othername.yaml.
+Additional config file guidance includes:

-* *demo_mode* must be false or removed
 * *default_yml_ext* must be ``.yml`` or ``.yaml``
 * *scripts_path* should be ``null`` for relative paths *inside your project tree*
 * at least one process block with ``proc_enable: true`` should be present